 - Overcharging and deep discharging shortens the service life and should be avoided.
-Thanks to the single battery concept of the UB10.241, the end-of-charge-voltage can be set very precisely to the required value a thereby avoiding unnecessary aging effects. - Charge retention is important to get the longest battery life.
+Thanks to the single battery concept of the UB10.245, the end-of-charge-voltage can be set very precisely to the required value and thereby avoiding unnecessary - Charge retention is important to get the longest battery life.
 Stored batteries which are not fully charged age faster then charged batteries.
 Batteries which are not in use should be recharged at least once a year. - Excessive float charge ripple across the battery has an effect of reducing life and performance.
-The UB10.241 does not produce such a ripple voltage.
-This effect can be ignored when the battery is charged with the UB10.241.
+The UB10.245 does not produce such a ripple voltage.
+This effect can be ignored when the battery is charged with the UB10.245.